Can chefs learn to love cooking without fire?

 Sherman also said he has adopted induction in his restaurant as a supplement to gas, particularly in the pastry station—he appreciates the precision for delicate tasks like melting chocolate and making custards.
 The roof bar at Reusing’s hotel restaurant uses a small induction unit that she says “works well for soup and even a paella,” even if “it’s annoyingly digital and beeps all the time like it’s angry at us if the pan is too small or too big.”

 Barber added that phasing out gas needn’t mean banishing fire from the kitchen altogether.
 High-end cuisine has “sort of bifurcated between much more gentle cooking and super-hot charcoal-fired and wood-fired cooking.”
-A lot chefs are using wood fire to cook pizzas, vegetables, meat, and fish, and using induction to gently cook sauces and other delicate dishes, he said.
+A lot of chefs are using wood fire to cook pizzas, vegetables, meat, and fish, and using induction to gently cook sauces and other delicate dishes, he said.
 The high-BTU monster gas range is emerging as “kind of in a dead zone” between these two poles.

 I realized that I’ve already been going electric with many cooking tasks without thinking much about it.
 Several years ago, I stopped boiling water for coffee in a stove-top kettle and switched to a much faster electric one.
 For long-cooking dishes and even pasta, I have embraced the multi-purpose, highly popular InstantPot, mostly for its pressure-cooking powers.
 Cooking a pot of beans in an insulated, electric-powered vessel generates a hell of a lot less kitchen heat than putting it on the range for hours—a welcome advantage in the central Texas summer hellscape.
 Do I really miss that controlled blue flame when the InstantPot’s in action?
 Also, my range’s pale fire is a sad imitation of what happens in my grill when I cook outside.
 Maybe, like the chefs who are embracing wood-fired cookery, that’s where I should go to satisfy my primal yearning to unleash flames on food.